 Another UNESCO World Heritage site that you cannot miss is the Red Fort (Lal Qila).
 The historical complex with its tall sandstone walls was built in 1648 by Shah Jahan and was the residence of the Mughal Emperors for more than two centuries.
 Red Fort is now a shadow of its former glory, but it gives you a vivid glimpse of the grandeur, architecture, and tales of a bygone era.
 You can spend a memorable day there exploring the staggering complex with its museums, gardens, public halls, mosques, courtyards, and private quarters of the royal families.

 Humayun’s Tomb is another jewel in Delhi’s rich heritage.
-Then monument, depicting the best of Persian and Indian craftsmanship, is impressive due its perfect symmetry, lush gardens, water channels, and fine architecture.
+The monument, depicting the best of Persian and Indian craftsmanship, is impressive due to its perfect symmetry, lush gardens, water channels, and fine architecture.
 The Mausoleum built for Mughal Emperor Humayun was also declared a UNESCO World Heritage Site in 1993.
-Purana Qila, Safdarjung Tomb, Jantar Mantar are some other historical monuments that you can visit if you have the time and inclination.
+Purana Qila, Safdarjung Tomb, and Jantar Mantar are some other historical monuments that you can visit if you have the time and inclination.

-Visit the Modern Marvels
+Visit the Modern Marvels of Delhi

 Delhi is one of the oldest inhabited cities in the world and has been built and rebuilt many times.
 It has layers and layers of vibrant history.
-If you are not looking for centuries’ old heritage sites, there are other options.
+If you are not looking for centuries-old heritage sites, there are other options.
 You can visit the impressive complexes which are relatively recent additions to Delhi’s list of architectural marvels.
-Lutyens’ Delhi, designed by a British architect Sir Edwin Lutyens, has awe-inspiring structures like India Gate, Rashtrapati Bhavan, Parliament House, and Raj Ghat.
+Lutyens’ Delhi, designed by British architect Sir Edwin Lutyens, has awe-inspiring structures like India Gate, Rashtrapati Bhavan, Parliament House, and Raj Ghat.

-India Gate is popular amongst the visitors and locals alike.
+India Gate is popular amongst visitors and locals alike.
 People flock there to admire the magnificent 42-meter-high stone arch, have a picnic in the lush gardens, and enjoy the hustle-bustle around.
 The memorial is dedicated to soldiers who lost their lives in the First World War and has an eternal flame burning beneath the massive structure to honor the martyrs.
 The best time to visit India Gate is during the evening when the sandstone fountains and the majestic structure are brilliantly lit.

-India has an amazing diversity of culture and religion within its borders.
+India has an amazing diversity of cultures and religions within its borders.
 Delhi provides a perfect opportunity to grasp the significance and principles of the different ethnicities in India.
 You can visit the popular Sikh temple- the 18th century Gurudwara Granth Sahib or you can appreciate the 17th century Jama Masjid – the largest mosque in India.
 The famed Shri Digambar Jain Mandir is a good place to get a peep into the Jain culture.
 If you are looking for serenity, equality, and religious harmony, head to the Lotus Temple.
 The stunning temple is brilliantly constructed to resemble a lotus flower with 27 white marble petals.
 Rising from the surrounding pools, the artistic masterpiece attracts visitors from all over the world.

 There is no dearth of Hindu temples in Delhi, but Akshardham Temple is a must-visit.
 The popular temple was opened in 2005 and is one of the largest Hindu temples in the world.
 It showcases 10,000 years of Indian culture and architecture through its intricately carved interiors.
-The massive complex also boasts of IMAX theatre, ornate gardens, musical fountain, and a 15-minute boat ride depicting Indian mythology and heritage.
-A trip to Akshardham Temple is a complete fun-filled package and you can expect it to be crowded at all times.
+The massive complex also boasts of IMAX theatre, ornate gardens, musical fountains, and a 15-minute boat ride depicting Indian mythology and heritage.
+A trip to Akshardham Temple is a completely fun-filled package and you can expect it to be crowded at all times.

-Indulge in a Shopping Spree
+Indulge in a Shopping Spree in Delhi

 Delhi has slowly and steadily become the shopping hub of the country.
 The city caters to all needs and to all budgets.
 Flea markets of Janpath and Sarojini Nagar are the favorites amongst the youth looking for trendy gear at bargain prices.
-If you are hunting for beautiful Indian handicrafts, fabrics and ethnic treasures, you should go to Dilli Haat or the government emporiums located at Baba Kharak Singh Marg.
+If you are hunting for beautiful Indian handicrafts, fabrics, and ethnic treasures, you should go to Dilli Haat or the government emporiums located at Baba Kharak Singh Marg.

-Dilli Haat is a large open-market food and craft bazaar where the local artisans from all over the country get an opportunity to showcase their artefacts.
+Dilli Haat is a large open-market food and craft bazaar where local artisans from all over the country get an opportunity to showcase their artifacts.
 Authentic regional food, traditional handicrafts, affordable prices, live performances, and the rustic atmosphere makes a visit to Dilli Haat a truly enjoyable experience.
 Dilli Haat located opposite the INA market is the original one and the one you should be targeting.

-Explore the Gardens
+Explore Delhi's Gardens

-One quality that sets Delhi apart from other Indian cities is the wide-spread green spaces.
+One quality that sets Delhi apart from other Indian cities is the widespread green spaces.
 The capital city is known for its sprawling public parks.
 Lodhi Gardens, Sunder Nursery, Deer Park, Nehru Park, and Garden of Five Senses are the most-visited parks in Delhi.

 If you want a break from the cosmic swirl, Lodhi Gardens is your best option.
 Nestled in the heart of the city, the beautiful gardens will calm and energize you.
 The huge lush lawns are dotted with ancient ruins, picturesque verandas, captivating ponds, and blooming flowers making it popular amongst nature and history lovers.
 Perfect place to spend a relaxed morning/evening in the lap of nature.

-Visit Chandni Chowk
+Visit Chandni Chowk, Delhi

 You cannot leave Delhi without visiting the iconic Chandni Chowk.
-The narrow winding by-lanes of the historical market may engulf you with its frenetic pace, boisterous crowds and constant chaos.
+The narrow winding by-lanes of the historical market may engulf you with its frenetic pace, boisterous crowds, and constant chaos.
 But you have to experience the rustic, old-world charm of the oldest and busiest markets in Delhi.

 Still not sure?
 Check 5 Reasons to visit Chandni Chowk

-Check the Museums
+Check the Museums in Delhi

 If you want to absorb the incredible history and culture of India, it makes sense to visit the renowned art galleries and museums in Delhi.
-Rail Museum, Dolls Museum, National Museum, National Science Museum, Nehru Planetarium, National Gallery of Modern Art are definitely worth your time.
+Rail Museum, Dolls Museum, National Museum, National Science Museum, Nehru Planetarium, and National Gallery of Modern Art are definitely worth your time.
 Dolls Museum, displaying dolls wearing the native clothes of different countries, is a favorite amongst children.

-Enjoy the Mouth-watering Food
+Enjoy Delhi's Mouth-watering Food

 If money is no constraint, there is Bukhara, Dum-Pukht, Dhaba, The Spice Route, Indian Accent, Masala Library, Big Chill, and other high-end restaurants serving you flavourful delicacies in plush surroundings.
 Delhi food adventure is not limited to Indian cuisine.
 You get the best of Chinese, Italian, Mexican, Thai, Lebanese, and all the other international cuisines you can think of.

-Have Fun at Hauz Khas Village
+Have Fun at Hauz Khas Village, Delhi

 The capital city is not all about heritage, history, and shopping.
-Delhi is abuzz with trendy cafes, clubs, pubs, and nightclubs, making it an amazing city to hang out at night.
+Delhi is abuzz with trendy cafes, clubs, pubs, and nightclubs, making it an amazing city to hang out in at night.
 Hauz Khas Village in South Delhi is THE place if you are looking for some ‘cool’ party spot.
 The trendy village, popularly known as HKV, is known for its art galleries, swanky boutiques, trendy eateries, and buzzing bars.
 During the daytime, you can explore the crumbling tombs and the adjoining Deer Park, spend some time window shopping or maybe enjoy a leisurely lunch in one of the hip cafes.
 As the night falls, youngsters flock to HKV to drink and party.
 If you really want to enjoy Delhi’s nightlife, you just have to turn up at Hauz Khas Village on a Saturday night.